-The new employer should file an H-1B transfer petition on your behalf immediately.
-A short period of unemployment will seldom be a problem if the pay-stub that is submitted with the petition is less than one pay-cycle old.
-If your last pay-stub is more than one pay-cycle old, USCIS will assume you were not in valid H-1B status when the H-1B transfer was filed.
-If so, USCIS will approve the H-1B (assuming it is otherwise approvable) but deny the extension of stay request.
-This means, after the new H-1B is approved, you will be required to depart the U.S., obtain a new H-1B visa at an American Consulate, and return to the U.S. with the new H-1B approval in order to commence employment with the new employer.
+The new employer should file an H-1B petition on your behalf within the 60-day grace period.
+If your H-1B transfer petition is filed outside of the grace period, USCIS will approve the H-1B (assuming it is otherwise approvable) but likely deny the extension of stay request.
+This means, after the new H-1B is approved, you will be required to depart the U.S., obtain a new H-1B visa at an U.S. Consulate and return to the U.S. with the new H-1B approval in order to commence employment with the new employer.

-A: You may request reinstatement by the USCIS , or submit an application for change of status back to F-1, but the USCIS processing time is slow and you would not be able to re-commence employment on the basis of practical training until the change of status is granted.
-You could, however, exit the U.S. and return in F-1 status.
+You will have to first submit an application for change of status back to F-1, but USCIS processing time is slow and you would not be able to re-commence employment on the basis of practical training until the change of status is granted.
+You can, however, exit the U.S. and return in F-1 status.
 To do this, you will need the following:

-A: If the I-140 has been approved, you can retain your priority date for a future I-140 petition.
+If the I-140 has been approved, you can retain your priority date for a future I-140 petition.
 Additionally, if the I-140 has been approved for 180-days or more, your next employer can use the I-140 approval to qualify you for H-1B extension beyond your six-year limit.